lovell/sharp/.github/ISSUE_TEMPLATE/installation.md

 <!-- Please place an [x] in the box to confirm. -->

 - [ ] I have read the [documentation relating to installation](https://sharp.pixelplumbing.com/install).
-- [ ] I have ensured that the architecture and platform of Node.js used for `npm install` is the same as the architecture and platform of Node.js used at runtime.

 ### Are you using the latest version of sharp?